ellaholland1/ellaholland1.github.io/README.md

 ![CT Covid Cases](https://github.com/ellaholland1/ellaholland1.github.io/blob/master/CT%20Covid%20Cases.png?raw=true)

 ## 2019 World's Top 20 Cycling Cities

+Cycling is a sport that requires scenic routes to make it enjoyable.
+This interactive map shows the world's top 20 cycling cities, many coincidentally concentrated in Europe.
+What makes a cycling city, and how are cycling practices contributing to a more green environment?
+These 20 cities may have the answers.

 <iframe src="https://www.google.com/maps/d/u/1/embed?mid=1bl2Uelw-jIGjWf3w6VtyjZZg9ve-fmD8" width="640" height="480"></iframe>

 ## Top 10 Most Visited Cities in Europe